Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 2. Remodelled the dataset and assigned the orders table as the facts table

 ### Edit 5
+1. Removed the introduction and conclusion reports
-1. Exported the pbix to pdf to ease viewing.
+2. Exported the pbix to pdf to ease viewing.

 ### Edit 6
 1. Re-polished the visual feel of the dashboard after continuous learning and included data storytelling concepts.
-2.

 ## Conclusion